MonoGame/MonoGame/Documentation/articles/platforms/0_platforms.md

 **Template ID**: mgnetstandard

-A project template with a [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) project to share game logic for cross-platform development.
+A project template to create [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) libraries to distribute code through a DLL.
+This can be used to redistribute libraries or to share code between multiple projects (like different platforms).

 ### Shared Project

 **Template ID**: mgshared

-A project template with a [shared project](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects) library to support cross-platform development.
+A project template to create a [shared project](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects) which can be used to share code between multiple other projects.
+The difference with .NET Standard libraries is that shared project don't produce an intermediate DLL and the code is directly shared and built into the other projects it reference.

 ### Content Pipeline Extension